 Choosing a program may seem overwhelming.
 To get started, ask yourself a couple questions.
 Is there a specific region that interests you?
 Are dates a factor?
 Are there any specific components you are looking for (internship opportunities, language requirements, certain courses)?
 Feel free to visit International Programs (3164 Grainger Hall) to discuss your options, or attend the "Deciding where to study abroad" info session in the fall or spring semester.

-While most of our students study abroad during the spring semester, you will have to decide which time is best for you.
+It is up to the student to decide which time is best for their study abroad experience.
 We offer programs during the fall, spring, and summer.
 Consider how the term and specific program dates could impact on-campus recruiting and internship plans when making your decision about when to study abroad.

 The majority of International Programs’ study abroad options offer coursework in English.